Grae Kessinger

-Graeber Crawley Kessinger (born August 25, 1997) is an American professional baseball infielder who is a free agent.
+Graeber Crawley Kessinger (born August 25, 1997) is an American professional baseball infielder in the Pittsburgh Pirates organization.
 He has previously played in Major League Baseball (MLB) for the Houston Astros.
 He made his MLB debut in 2023.

 Amateur career

 Kessinger attended Oxford High School in Oxford, Mississippi.
 He was drafted out of high school in the 2016 MLB draft, going in the 26th round to the San Diego Padres, but did not sign with the Padres, instead choosing to attend the University of Mississippi to play college baseball for the Ole Miss Rebels.

 As a freshman at Ole Miss in 2017, Kessinger batted only .175 with two home runs and 16 runs batted in (RBIs).
-In his sophomore year at Ole Miss, Kessinger improved to hit .300 with 8 home runs and 37 RBIs.
+In his sophomore year at Ole Miss, Kessinger improved to hit .300 with eight home runs and 37 RBIs.
 After the 2018 season, he briefly played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 In Kessinger's junior and final year at Ole Miss, he hit .330 with seven home runs and 50 RBIs.
 In his junior year at Ole Miss he was named First Team All-SEC shortstop, a Third Team All-American by Collegiate Baseball, and named to ABCA All-South Region First Team.
 He won the Brooks Wallace Award, given annually to the nation's top shortstop.